polybar/polybar-scripts/README.md

 * Save the script of your choice somewhere at `~/.config/polybar/`
 * Copy the module settings into your configuration file
 * Replace the appropriate icon strings in the script (e.g. replace `#1` with `🎉`).

-## Development

-It's a good idea to look at the [skeleton](skeleton/).

-Most scripts are shell scripts.
-Use ShellCheck to check the code for possible errors.
-A good start to try [ShellCheck](https://www.shellcheck.net/) is their website.

-Use `#` or `#1`, `#2` .. as icon replacement in your scripts.
-Everyone use another icon font.
-So let the user decide which icon he wants to use.

-Remove your colors unless they have a special function.
-This way scripts remain customizable.